evgenyb/evgenyb.github.io/_posts/2025-09-24-azfw-performance-in-numbers.md

 My customer recently asked me about the performance differences between Azure Firewall Standard and Premium SKUs.
 This prompted me to conduct a "sort-of" data-driven analysis comparing the performance of different SKUs.

-Azure Firewall is a robust solution for protecting Azure Network infrastructure.
+Azure Firewall is cloud native, highly available, with built-in auto scaling firewall-as-a-service designed to handle large amounts of traffic.
 With two primary SKUs available - Standard and Premium - understanding their performance characteristics is crucial for making informed decisions.

 In this post, I will be mainly focusing on the throughput performance and will not cover any other aspects of Azure Firewall product, like features, pricing or deployment scenarios.

-## What is Azure Firewall?

-Azure Firewall is cloud native, highly available, with built-in auto scaling firewall-as-a-service designed to handle large amounts of traffic.
-Azure Firewall comes in three SKUs: Basic, Standard, and Premium.

 ## The test plan